-- · first, modern stadium seating multiplex cinemas featuring conventional film product; - second, specialty and art cinemas, such as our Angelika Film Centers in Manhattan, Dallas, Plano, and Fairfax, Virginia and the Rialto cinema chain in New Zealand; and - third, in some markets, particularly small town markets that will not support the development of a modern stadium design multiplex cinema, conventional sloped floor cinemas.
+· first, modern stadium seating multiplex cinemas featuring conventional film product;

+second, specialty and art cinemas, such as our Angelika Film Centers in Manhattan, Dallas, Plano, and Fairfax, Virginia and the Rialto cinema chain in New Zealand; and third, in certain markets, including New York City and particularly small town markets that will not support the development of a modern stadium design multiplex cinema, conventional sloped floor cinemas.

-We also have various premium class offerings including luxury seating, premium audio, private lounges, café and bar service, and other amenities in certain of our cinemas and are in the process of converting certain of our exiting cinemas to provide this premium offering.
+We also have various premium class offerings, including luxury seating, premium audio, private lounges, cafés and bar service, and other amenities, in certain of our cinemas and are in the process of converting certain of our other existing cinemas to provide this premium offering as well.